Germany debacle the culmination of long Brazil decline

 "I'm sure that I went for a trial at a football club today, I would be rejected for being thin and small," he said during the Soccerex conference two years ago.

-"You don't see Romario-type forwards in the youth divisions, (the center forward) is always a big guy," he said referring to the stocky striker who led their 1994 World Cup attack.
+"You don't see Romario-type forwards in the youth divisions, (the centre forward) is always a big guy," he said referring to the stocky striker who led their 1994 World Cup attack.

 "That's where the deterioration of Brazilian football begins."